 - Social situations – turning to substance abuse due to social pressure, because you’re in circumstances in which substance use is occurring, or because of conflict with another person

-- Strong cravings or temptation to use drugs
+- Intense cravings or temptation to use drugs

 - Testing personal boundaries – many people use just “one more time” because they think they can stop at any point